 Students are expected to proofread all written work for any grammatical, spelling and stylistic errors.
 Instructors may deduct marks for incorrect grammar and spelling in written assignments.

 Electronic Devices

-Students may use electronic devices during class for note-taking and relevant research activities only.
+Students may use electronic devices during class for note-taking only or when working in groups on tasks assigned by the instructor.

 On-line Communication